git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 and many TUI (Terminal User Interface) applications.
 So if you haven't internalized the concept, let's do it now.
 If you already have done similar command sequences before in TUI/GUI applications, that'll come in helpful.

-Another analogy I'd draw with terminals applications and the necessity to overcome the lack of GUI with prefix / leader keys would be [Street Fighter](https://en.wikipedia.org/wiki/Street_Fighter) games.
-In this game, the player could input a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs.
-Sweet.
-As you grew more accustomed with the combos, you'll begin to move around by intuition since you've committed to muscle memory.
-It impresses people around you, but it also gets stuff done.

 Every time you learn a key combo is one less time you'll be moving your hand away from the keyboard to grab your mouse.
 You can focus your short term memory